 Electronic and digital thermostats are very similar and have a digital LCD (Liquid Crystal Display) temperature and set point display.
 Some are little more than a digital version of a mechanical thermostat but most have additional features and capabilities such as auto changeover.

-Digital thermostats are not programmable in most cases and usually support both heating and cooling.
+Digital thermostats are not programmable in most cases and usually support both cooling and heating.
 They also can be designed for either single stage or multiple stages of heating or cooling.
-In either case you need to be certain that the thermostat is compatible with your heating and cooling system.
+In either case you need to be certain that the thermostat is compatible with your cooling and heating system.